knupel/ROMANESCO-Processing/README.md

 ##LICENCE
 ROMANESCO is under the licence CeCILL.
-Romanesco is free, for the commercial use [make a donation can be good](http://romanescoproject.wordpress.com/download/) 2011-2014.
+Romanesco is free, for the commercial use [make a donation can be good !](http://romanescoproject.wordpress.com/download/) 2011-2014.